Cress (novel): Plot

 During this time, Scarlet is being held at an aristocratic Lunar household, being forced to be a "pet" for a young boy to practice his gift on.
 She is brought back to the palace, tried, and forced to cut off her own pinky finger.

 After Cress manages to deploy the parachutes of the free-falling satellite, they ensure a safe landing in the Sahara Desert.
 Unfortunately, Thorne has been blinded after hitting his head during the fall, and Cress must get him and herself out of the desert and somehow communicate with Cinder and the crew of the Rampion.
 Ever since she began tracking Thorne on assignment from Sybil Mira, Cress has been infatuated with him, and believes him to be her perfect hero.
 Thorne tries to convince her that he is not the hero she imagined, but promises her that if they are about to die, he will kiss her.

 They nearly die of heat exhaustion, dehydration, and starvation, but are saved by a traveling group of people who sell wares, (who are eventually revealed to be Lunar traffickers).
 They go to a hotel with the group, where Thorne manages to win an escort-droid by winning a card game.
 Cress, distraught and believing Thorne is "cheating" on her with another woman, decides to leave with the traffickers who had originally saved them.
-They kidnap Cress and take her to Dr. Erland, her father who didn't know that Cress is still alive, as she was taken away as a newborn to be killed.
+They kidnap Cress and take her to Dr. Erland, her father who believed her to be dead, as she was taken away as a newborn to be killed.
 Cress becomes terrified and runs to hide, unknowingly hiding in the same room that Wolf is being kept in.
-She is discovered shortly after, and Thorne arrives to come save her.
+She is discovered shortly after, and Thorne arrives to save her.
 A while later, the group is discovered and forced out of hiding.
 The villagers (consisting of multiple Lunars) assist them in glamouring the military, aiding in Cinder and her group's escape.